spyshiv/ToDo/README.md

 # ToDo
-A Simple todo list in Angularjs and Jquery
+A Simple To Do App in Angularjs and Jquery :smiley: :memo: :clipboard: :thumbsup: :blush:

 ##How To Run This Project